theREDspace/wdio-roku-service/README.md

 ## Common Gotchas
 * Roku elements have their text in a 'text' attribute, not between their tags.
 When doing selectors, doing `$('element=Text')` won't work for almost every element.
 Instead, you'll have to do `$('element[text=Text]')`.

+## Feature Roadmap
+* There will be a PR submitted soon that allows for this service to be installed during the `npm init wdio@latest` questionnaire.
+* Currently evaluating Socket communication with the Roku such that more features can be tooled, such as a means to wake a sleeping Roku.
+* Network proxy feature(s) that allow for keying off of network activity.